 It is one thing to develop a rocket motor that produces useful thrust, but it is another thing to know just how much thrust is generated.
-What is the shape of the thrust-time curve?
+What is the shape of the actual thrust-time curve?
 Is the thrust constant throughout the burn, or does it vary greatly?
 What about chamber pressure?
 Is the maximum chamber pressure close to the structural limit of the motor?
-What is the total impulse produced, and how does the actual specific impulse compare to the theoretical (a measure of design efficiency)?
-What other useful information about a rocket motor's performance can be greaned from static testing?
-In my attempts to answer these questions regarding the rocket motors that I developed, a number of devices were devised.
-In this web page, I am presenting an overview of these.
+What is the total impulse produced?
+How does the actual (measured) performace compare to the theoretical (design)?
+In my attempts to answer these questions regarding the rocket motors that I developed over the years, a number of devices were devised.
+In this web page, I am presenting an chronological overview of these.

 Measuring the actual thrust and chamber pressure over the duration of the burn can yield valuable information, not only about the motors's performance, but also the propellant's performance.
 Presented are the means to derive Total Impulse, Specific Impulse, C-star and Thrust Coefficient from the test data.
 These are some of the key parameters relating to the performance of a solid rocket motor and propellant.